SaiPha454/portfolio/README.md

 ## Usage
 This website is designed to serve as a personal portfolio and resume, allowing visitors to explore my skills, education, and recent projects.
 It’s hosted online, but you can also run it locally by following the setup instructions above.

+## Future Developments
+As I continue to grow in my career, I plan to make the following updates to the website:

+- **Expand the Experience Section:** Add more details about my work experience as I gain new roles and responsibilities in the industry.
+- **Personal Blog:** Create a blog section where I can share insights, tutorials, and reflections on my learning journey.

 ## License
 This project is open source and available under the MIT License.